ceumicrodata/onboarding/_episodes/09-best-practices.md

 8. Only put those data files in output folder of bead that will be actually used.
 Keep temporary files in the temp folder.

 # Code style guide
-1. Python code must follow PEP-8
+1. Python code must follow [PEP-8](https://www.python.org/dev/peps/pep-0008/).
-2. Stata code must follow http://www.stata-journal.com/sjpdf.html?articlenum=pr0018
+2. Stata code must follow [this guide](http://www.stata-journal.com/sjpdf.html?articlenum=pr0018).
 3. Stata code should be no longer than 120 lines.
 If longer, break it up.